 The CK to the Power of Young People (CKY) initiative works with local young people (aged 15-39) and organizations to increase attraction, engagement, and retention outcomes of residents in this age group.
 The most recent information, from the 2021 Statistics Canada Census, shows that Chatham-Kent's population of young people aged 15 to 39 has increased by 2.7% since the last Census in 2016.
 In addition to on-going engagement and community initiatives, young people are formally surveyed every five years to learn more about what they think about life in Chatham-Kent, and what they want to see more of.
 The most recent survey was open for feedback from July to September, 2022, and gained 601 responses.
 Findings are available through the CKY 2022 Survey of Young People report and key highlights are available in the CKY 2022 Survey Infographic.

 CKY Community Action Plan

-Check out the recommendations from local feedback surveys with young people (aged 15-39) and local organizations in the CKY, Community Action Plan - 2019, including helpful resources to better attract, engage, and retain young people.
-Overall, young people demonstrated that they want to be involved in organizations and communities where they are valued as contributors and have input on future direction, and local businesses and organizations showed interest in increasing engagement with young people.
-The CKY Community Action Plan aims to provide a starting point for organizations and employers to improve their efforts to attract, engage and retain young people on a local level, and is part of wider efforts by the LivingCK team and local partners to welcome new residents from across age and other demographics, including immigrant newcomers.
+Based on recommendations from local feedback surveys with young people (aged 15-39) and local organizations, the CKY Community Action Plan was created in 2019 to provide helpful resources to better attract, engage, and retain young people.
+Overall, young people share that they want to be involved in organizations and communities where they are valued as contributors and have input on future direction, and local businesses and organizations are looking to increase engagement with young people.
+The CKY Community Action Plan aims to provide a starting point for organizations and employers to improve their efforts to attract, engage and retain young people on a local level.
+It also supports wider efforts by the municipal Community Attraction & Promotion division and local partners to welcome new residents from across age demographics, including immigrant newcomers.